Umm Kulthum: Golden age

 Simultaneously, Umm Kulthum started to rely heavily on a younger composer who joined her artistic team a few years earlier: Riad Al-Sunbati.
 While Sonbati was evidently influenced by Qasabgi in those early years, the melodic lines he composed were more lyrical and more acceptable to Umm Kulthum's audience.
 The result of collaborations with Rami/Sonbati and al-Tunisi/Ahmad was a populist and popular repertoire that had lasting appeal for the Egyptian audience.

+In the 1940s, Umm Kulthum's career was marked by a shift towards colloquial, populist Egyptian music and a series of iconic musical films as the country approached independence.
+Many of her most famous songs appeared in her classic films, such as Dananeer (1940), Sallama (1945), and Fatimah (1947).
+Ghannili Shwaya Shwaya (1944), from the 1945 film Sallama, achieved phenomenal success, and El-Awela Fil Gharam is considered one of her most famous classics.
+Dalile Ihtarar (1944) is also a prominent song of the mid-1940s.
+Her song Ya Sabah Al-Khair (1947), which appeared in Fatimah, is still played in the streets of Egypt every morning.
+The album El-Ward Gameel (1946) is another important recording from the mid-1940s.

-In 1946, Umm Kulthum defied all odds by presenting a religious poem in classical Arabic: Salou Qalbi ["Ask My Heart"], written by Ahmad Shawqi and composed by Ryad Al Sunbati.
+In 1946, Umm Kulthum defied all odds by presenting a religious poem in classical Arabic: Salou Qalbi ["Ask My Heart"], written by Ahmad Shawqi and composed by Riad Al Sunbati.
 The success was immediate and it reconnected Umm Kulthum with her early singing years.
-Similar poems written by Shawqi were subsequently composed by Sonbati and sung by Umm Kulthum, including Woulida el Houda ["The Prophet is Born"] 1949), in which she surprised royalists by singing a verse that describes Muhammad as "the Imam of Socialists".
+Similar poems written by Shawqi were subsequently composed by Sonbati and sung by Umm Kulthum, including Woulida el Houda ["The Prophet is Born"] (1949), in which she surprised royalists by singing a verse that describes Muhammad as "the Imam of Socialists".